bio-tools/biotoolsDocs/IFB_tools.rst

 bio.tools registration interface
 """"""""""""""""""""""""""""""""
+* The *bio.tools* registration interface helps you to create and edit valid tool descriptions.
+It provides some hints, and ensures that the information you set is in the right format.

 Tool descriptions are edited using the *bio.tools* registration interface, which is organised into different tabs ("Summary", "Function", "Labels" *etc.*).